 But what it fails to explain is the importance of planning in life.
 Live in the present is the motto when you have your future plans sorted, it’s a reminder to keep working towards those goals.
 It nowhere denotes that you need not a plan.

-Just remember you will succeed in life only if you plan for it.
+Just remember you will succeed in life only if you plan on it.

 If you fail to plan, you are planning to fail.